Council of Advocacy, Practice and Partnerships committees

 Rural, Regional and Remote Committee

 The Rural, Regional and Remote (RRR) Committee is responsible for overseeing policy development, advocacy and project support, as well as promoting the RRR emergency practice.
-The Committee is also involved in monitoring RRR applications for the EM Education and Training Project, and the implementation of ACEM’s EM Certificate and Diploma courses [link to those pages] and advises Council on issues relating to the recruitment and retention of the EM workforce in rural and regional areas and the conditions under which they work.
+The Committee is also involved in monitoring RRR applications for the EM Education and Training Project, and the implementation of ACEM’s EM Certificate and Diploma courses and advises Council on issues relating to the recruitment and retention of the EM workforce in rural and regional areas and the conditions under which they work.